 Your Slice of the Pie: Variable data personalization

-We used variable data on every box and on the pieces inside.
+We used variable data on every box and on the pieces inside throughout the entire marketing campaign.
 This makes a customer feel as if the business or sales representative is speaking directly to them.

 A personalized, laminated letter with more information comes beneath the brochure.
 The letter not only offers a direct call to action, but offers information in return so that the recipient can get in contact with a sales representative.